philippgille/gokv/README.md

 Usage
 -----

+First, download the package.
+You don't need to download *all* sub packages with `go get -u github.com/philippgille/gokv/...`, but only the sub packages you want to work with.
+This spares you from downloading many unnecessary dependencies.

+- For example when you want to work with the `gokv.Store` interface:
+    - `go get -u github.com/philippgille/gokv`
+- For example when you want to work with the Redis implementation:
+    - `go get -u github.com/philippgille/gokv/redis`

+Then you can import and use it.

 Every implementation has its own `Options` struct, but all implementations have a `NewStore()` / `NewClient()` function that returns an object of a sctruct that implements the `gokv.Store` interface.
 Let's take the implementation for Redis as example, which is the most popular distributed key-value store.

 ```go